* Morgan Stanley up more than 6 pct after results

 interest rates, dividends and time to expiration on the

 contract.
-Dow Jones industrial average futures added 7
+Dow Jones industrial average futures slipped 3

-500 on Thursday to its highest level in five years.
-The index is
+Thursday to its highest level in five years.
+The index is now

 It would be a normal reaction for investors to take a pause

-to lock in recent gains, said Andre Bakhos, director of market
+opportunity, said Andre Bakhos, director of market analytics at

 "It's the type of market where it's starting to gain